-03 Jun Resolving the Four Foundational Conflicts
+03 Jun Resolving the Four Inner Conflicts

 Ralph H. Kilmann, co-author of the Thomas-Kilmann Instrument (TKI)

 During the past few years, I’ve posted several discussions on self-awareness, mindfulness, consciousness, subtle energy, and mind/body/spirit modalities.
 For this blog, I’d like to share with you how I use the TKI Conflict Model to help people resolve their four foundational—inner—conflicts, which directly pertain to such timeless subjects.

 1. Are you a physical body OR an energy body?